MayD524/PhasmoTool/README.md

 # PhasmoTool
 A tool kit for making life in phasmophobia a little bit easier.
+The digital phasmo notebook :)